 In times of economic uncertainty, consumers are seeking more affordable options, making second-hand and refurbished products an attractive alternative.

-There is a growing acceptance and even preference for “pre-loved” items, especially among younger generations who value uniqueness and the story behind products.
+There is a growing acceptance and even preference for“pre-beloved” items, especially among younger generations who value the uniqueness and history behind the products.

 Advanced e-commerce platforms and authentication technologies have made it easier and safer to buy and sell second-hand items online.